Preparing for College as an Adult

 The Transition to College

 Whether you finished high school 5 years ago or 25 years ago, one fact remains: college is very different from high school.
 You may be wondering what to expect.
-Our brochure, Your Transition to College provides tips for success in college and outlines the differences between college and high school.
+Our flyer, Your Transition to College provides tips for success in college and outlines the differences between college and high school.

 For example, in high school your time spent in school was planned by others, and you were frequently reminded about upcoming due dates.
 In college you manage your own class schedule, and you are responsible for seeking out and meeting deadlines.
 In high school, most classes had no more than 35 students.
 In college, especially large colleges, some classes may have hundreds of students.

 These are just few of the differences.
 Check out the Your Transition to College flyer to learn more.